index

 Even under the common trash collection, rubbish may stick to the inside of the bin.
 Frequent cleaning does not allow the permanent fixation of smells.

 The trash should be washed once a week with warm water and mild cleaning chemicals to eliminate bacteria and remaining dirt.
-One should be keen with corners, lids, and foot pedals which tend to harbor odors.
+One should be keen on corners, lids, and foot pedals, which tend to harbor odors.

 It is also important to keep the bin dry and then place a new bag in order to minimize the odors.